-OHA/ODE Recommendation(s) Layered Health and Safety Measures MEASURES DURING PERIODS OF HIGH TRANSMISSION: describe what mitigating measures the school will implement during periods of high transmission to reduce the spread of COVID-19 and protect in- person learning?
-Within the community, high transmission is defined at the county level through CDC COVID-19 Community Levels .
+OHA/ODE Recommendation(s) Layered Health and Safety Measures MEASURES DURING PERIODS OF HIGH TRANSMISSION: describe what mitigating measures the school will implement during periods of high transmission to reduce the spread of COVID-19 and protect inperson learning?
+Within the community, high transmission is defined at the county level through CDC COVID-19 Community Levels.
 Within a school, high transmission may be defined as high absenteeism or unusual spread within a cohort (e.g., a large outbreak in a classroom).
-Schools should notify their LPHA about unusual respiratory disease activity if the following absence thresholds are met and at least some Cohorting 2 students are known to have influenza or COVID-like symptoms: 1.
+Cohorting 2 Schools should notify their LPHA about unusual respiratory disease activity if the following absence thresholds are met and at least some students are known to have influenza or COVID-like symptoms: 1.
 At the school level: ≥ 30% absenteeism, with at least 10 students and staff absent 2.
 At the cohort level: ≥ 20% absenteeism, with at least 3 students and staff absent Physical Distancing Classroom configurations return to standard pre-COVID classroom setup with emphasis of striving for at least 3 feet physical distancing between student desks to the extent possible.
 Staff and students will maintain as much distance as possible which helps mitigate transmission of COVID-19.
 We will minimize students standing in bathroom & lunch lines as much as possible.
 Hand Washing Staff and students will continue to be educated on the importance of hand and respiratory hygiene.
 Hand sanitizer will be available for use upon entering District buildings, in classrooms and other areas where hand washing may be needed, but handwashing sinks are not immediately available.
 OHA's "Clean Hands Save Lives" posters will be placed strategically around District buildings to encourage proper handwashing and/or use of available hand sanitizer.
 Students will be encouraged to wash their hands throughout the day including but not limited to after recess, before and after eating lunch and after using the restroom.
-Cleaning and Disinfection North Clackamas Schools will be using Waxie Solsta 730 HP Disinfectant, a one-step hydrogen peroxide-based product for disinfection, cleaning, and deodorizing.
-PurTabs to clean, sanitize, and disinfect all its facilities for COVID-19.
-730 HP Disinfectant Cleaner and PurTabs have been tested and proven to kill SARS-CoV2 the virus responsible for COVID-19, 730 in one minute, and PurTabs in 4 minutes at a dilution rate of 1, 3.3g tablet per 1 quart of water.
-The 730 HP Disinfectant cleaner will be provided for all staff to use in spray bottles.
-NCSD Ventilation and Cleaning Protocols Employees will be recommended to frequently clean their workspaces.
-Custodial cleaning protocols include wiping down surfaces such as door handles, light switches, copiers, countertops, water fountain buttons once every 24 hours.
+Cleaning and Disinfection Facilities staff will continue to use OHA approved disinfectant Training and Public Health Education Staff will continue to receive COVID-19 training outlining safety measures and mitigation strategies to prevent the spread of COVID-19.